Zephyrus: An Agentic Framework for Weather Science: Appendix

 \subsubsection{Human-Generated tasks}

 Tasks 1 through 7 rely entirely on the raw ERA5 data.
-Tasks 1-5 include basic data lookups and computations.
-Tasks 6-7 are forecasting questions; however, we use the ground-truth answer as the response while curating the dataset.
+Tasks 1-5 include basic data lookups and computations, while Tasks 6 and 7 involve simple comparisons with the climatological quantities.
+Tasks 8-9 are forecasting questions; however, we use the ground-truth answer as the response while curating the dataset.
 We extensively use the Geolocator tool to map natural language names to masks that are applied to spatiotemporal data.

-For Task 8 and Task 9, which involve extreme event detection, we use records from the EM-DAT international disaster database \citep{delforge2025emdat}, matching event entries by date and location to ERA5 data.
+For Tasks 11, 12 and 48, which involve extreme event detection, we use records from the EM-DAT international disaster database \citep{delforge2025emdat}, matching event entries by date and location to ERA5 data.
 We consider the metereological events, comprising storms, heat and cold waves.

-Input for anomaly detection (Task 10) comprises two components: recent global data and quantile statistics derived from a historical reference period.
-Ground truth is calculated by comparing the recent dataset against historical quantile thresholds.
+The anomaly detection tasks (Tasks 6, 10 and 13) capture the model's ability to compare global data with precomputed quantile statistics derived from a historical reference period and accessed through the Climatology tool.
 Locations where the recent values significantly exceed or fall below the reference quantile are flagged as anomalous.
 We then use the Geolocator to map flagged grid points to natural language region names.